cortexrd/Knack-Toolkit-Library/README.md

 built-in, and more can be added by your app.
 You can control which settings can be modified by the user and they can access them in the Account Settings page.
-See the [User Preferences setup procedure](#user-preferences-1).
+See the [User Preferences setup procedure](#account-logging).

 ### Functions

--   **setCfg**: Creates a callback allowShowPrefs() where you can control what preferences you give access to specific roles.
+-   **setCfg**: To set up your parameters and callbacks to your app.
+The allowShowPrefs() callback is where you can control what preferences you give access to specific roles.
 Typically, this is used to give access to more advanced flags to developers.
+The applyUserPrefs callback is where you can process your own custom preferences.

 -   **getUserPrefs**: Reads the user preferences from localStorage.